Career Counselling in BC: How to Know if You Need it and How it Helps

 Most people start looking for career counselling when something at work stops making sense.

 You may still be performing well and meeting expectations, but feel uncertain about your direction, mentally stretched, or increasingly disconnected from your work.
-In other cases, the issue is more direct.
+In other situations, the issue is more direct.
 You may be considering a career change, questioning whether to stay in your current role, or struggling to make a decision you feel confident in.

 Common reasons people look for career counselling include: